centreon/centreon/centreon-gorgone/docs/guide.rst

 A poller with gorgoned should have the following modules:

-* gorgone-action
+* action
-* gorgone-pull: if the connection to the central should be opened by the poller
+* pull: if the connection to the central should be opened by the poller

 A central with gorgoned should have the following modules:

-* gorgone-acl
+* action
-* gorgone-action
+* proxy
-* gorgone-proxy
+* cron
-* gorgone-cron
+* httpserver

 =================================================
 I want to create a client.
 How should i proceed ?